 Dynamic Head- Loss Additional pumping pressure required to overcome an increase in friction loss within a pipeline.
 EA Act Environmental Assessment Act, R.S.O.
 1990, c.E.18 (Ontario) Easement An easement is a nonpossessory right to use and/or enter onto the real property of another without possessing it.
 Environmental Compliance Approval (ECA) This approval covers emissions and discharges related to air, noise, waste or sewage.
 Effluent Liquid after treatment.
 Effluent refers to the liquid discharged from the WWTP to the receiving water.
 Environmental Impact Assessment (EIA) Environmental Impact Assessment (EIA) is a process of evaluating the likely environmental impacts of a proposed project or development, taking into account interrelated socio-economic, cultural and human-health impacts, both beneficial and adverse.
 Equivalent Population Equivalent Population represents Residential Population plus Institutional/ Commercial/Industrial wastewater flow sources expressed as the equivalent number of residents, while Residential Population represents the "actual" population exclusive of Institutional/ Commercial/ Industrial wastewater flows.
 ESR Environmental Study Report, a report prepared at the culmination of Phase 4 of the Class EA process under a Schedule C planning process.
 Evaluation Criteria Criteria applied to assist in identifying the preferred solution(s).
 Flood Plain A flood plain is an area of land adjacent to a stream or river which stretches from the banks of its channel to the base of the enclosing valley walls and which experiences flooding during periods of high discharge.
 Fluvial Related to or found within a river.
 Forcemain A pressurized pipe used to convey pumped wastewater from a sewage pumping station.
 Geotechnical Investigation Study of the engineering behavior of earth materials such as soil properties, rock characteristics, natural slopes, earthworks and foundations, etc. Gravity sewer A pipe that relies on gravity to convey sewage.
 Gravity Line The energy grade line of water without external pressure applied to it, which is a dependent on its elevation.
 Grinder Pump A grinder pump is a wastewater conveyance device.
 Once the wastewater inside the tank reaches a specific level, the pump will turn on, grind the waste into a fine slurry, and pump it to the central sewer system or septic tank.
 Grinder pumps can be installed in the basement or in the yard.
 HESL Hutchinson Environmental Sciences Limited Horizontal Directional Drilling (HDD) A trenchless technology method of pipeline construction that could be used for the construction of sewage forcemains or for small diameter sewer construction under watercourse crossings.
 Hydrogeological Study of the distribution and movement of groundwater in soil or bedrock.
-IFAS Integrated Fixed-Film Activated Sludge A process of development within urban areas that are already largely developed.
-Infill Refers specifically to the development of vacant or underdeveloped lots.
-Infill Infiltration/Inflow (I&I) Refers specifically to the development of vacant or underdeveloped lots.
-Rainwater and groundwater that enters a sanitary sewer during wet weather events or due to leakages, etc.
+IFAS Integrated Fixed-Film Activated Sludge Infill A process of development within urban areas that are already largely developed.
+Refers specifically to the development of vacant or underdeveloped lots.
+Infiltration/Inflow (I&I) Rainwater and groundwater that enters a sanitary sewer during wet weather events or due to leakages, etc. Intensification A process of development within existing urban areas that are already largely developed.
+Refers specifically to the redevelopment of lots to increase occupancy.